 Today the three NDF Hueys are based at the Minden-Tahoe Airport along with NDF Helitack personnel during the summer months.
 The daily Initial Attack crew consists of a Pilot, Helitack Manager, Lead Crewman, and seasonal fire fighters.
 Crews are comprised of pilots and firefighters who are trained in both helicopter operations and wildland fire fighting tactics.
 Administrative oversight of the aviation program is conducted by the Aviation Services Officer at the NDF facility located at the Minden-Tahoe Airport.
 Aircraft maintenance is provided onsite by FAA licensed A&P/IA maintenance technicians who are NDF employees.

-For those interested in learning more about the Air operations Program, please feel free to contact the Air Operations Supervisor to schedule a tour of the facility and aircraft.
+For those interested in learning more about the Air Operations Program, please feel free to contact the Aviation Services Officer to schedule a tour of the facility and aircraft.
 Contact information is listed below.

 Minden Tanker Base